parap/todo/Readme.md

 =========== TODO now ============

-- when adding new subitem, move focus there

-- add placeholders for subitem fields

-- add 'close' button for 'edit item' field

 - fix bug for 12th month statistic? month's % can't be 0 while week's % > 0

 - setup Google Analytics